lsst-dm/dm_dev_guide/python/astropy.rst

 This document is not discussing Astropy affiliated packages, use of which must go through the standard :doc:`RFC </communications/rfc>` process.
 Not all Astropy core packages can be used by default.

-The following packages can be used internally in packages if they do not leak into public APIs:
+The following packages can be used internally in packages:

 * :mod:`astropy.coordinates`
 * :mod:`astropy.time`